IdentityMan/DfD_Demo/README.md

-# Microsoft Defender for DevOps demo
+# Microsoft Defender for DevOps demo Test

 This repository is used to demonstrate some of security capabilities of Microsoft Defender for DevOps.